-Teachers will use a balanced approach by using two grading categories (Progression and Mastery) to determine grades for each subject.
+Teachers will use a balanced approach by using two grading categories (Progression and Mastery) to determine grades for each course.
+Teachers will also offer students descriptive feedback regarding student engagement with standards and success skills.
 Academic grades are based on standards and reflect what the student knows and is able to do.
-Teachers will also offer students descriptive feedback regarding student engagement with standards and success skills, which is not included in the determination of a grade.
-Academic grades are based on standards and reflect what the student knows and is able to do.
 Each of the two categories must be represented, and each category shall include a variety of evidence/assignments.
-Participation points are not attendance points, and academic grades are not reduced as punishment for misconduct.
-Special area teachers shall ensure that both of the two categories is represented; however, special area teachers' grades may not always include a variety of evidence/assignments in each category.
-Teachers must ensure that all students have equitable access and opportunities to complete class and homework and provide support for students to overcome barriers.
-A copy of the teacher's grading procedures must be provided to students, parents/guardians, and the principal/designee.
+Participation points are not attendance points, and academic grades are not reduced as punishment for misconduct or inappropriate behaviors.

 Categories of Academic Grades (must include both) Evidence/Assignments for Each Category (Examples include, but are not limited to, the following.)
-Student Progress toward Standards and Success Skills • Shall count for between 10% and 30% of the total academic grade.
-Homework, problem solving, class assignments, quizzes, anecdotal records, rubrics, projects, student self-assessment, demonstrations of learning, defenses, and/or other evidence of student progress Student Mastery of Standards and Success Skills • Shall count for between 70% and 90% of the total academic grade.
-Tests/Proficiency assessments, projects (e.g., project or problem-based), performance assessments, rubrics, demonstrations of learning, authentic assessments, presentations/defenses, or other evidence of student mastery
+Student Progression Toward Standards and Success Skills • Shall count for between 10% and 30% of the total academic grade.
+Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, demonstrations of learning, defenses, and/or other evidence of student progress Student Mastery of Standards and Success Skills • Shall count for between 70% and 90% of the total academic grade.
+Tests/Proficiency assessments, projects (e.g., project or problem-based), performance assessments, demonstrations of learning, authentic assessments, presentations/ defenses, or other evidence of student mastery

-- Teachers must use both categories listed above (Progression and Mastery) when setting up their gradebook, Infinite Campus, or other electronic gradebook. - No one assignment can count for more than one-third of an entire category (Progression and Mastery).
+- Teachers must use both categories listed above when setting up their gradebook, Infinite Campus, or other electronic gradebook. - No one assignment can count for more than one-third of an entire category (Progression and Mastery).

 Descriptive Feedback Evidence/Assignments (Examples include, but are not limited to, the following.)
-Student Engagement with Standards and Success Skills • Shall be communicated through descriptive feedback.
-Participation, group work, class discussion, journals/ logs/notebooks, rubrics, projects, teacher observa- tion, student reflection, demonstrations of learning, defenses, and/or other evidence of student interaction
+Student Engagement With Standards and Success Skills Shall be communicated through descriptive feedback.
+Participation, group work, class discussion, journals/ logs/notebooks, projects, teacher observation, student reflection, demonstrations of learning, defenses, and/or other evidence of student interaction